IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 ​
 #### Parameters
 `dsname`
-   C string containing the name of the previously created EzNoSQL database.
+   C-string containing the name of the previously created EzNoSQL database.

 #### Return value
 The return code of the function.